21 July 2017

 Evelien van Roemburg

-How can Europe deal with the Thousands of migrants that have recently arrived?
-This course aims to strengthen student’s understanding of the issues surrounding migration and integration.
-It does so from various perspectives, ranging from crisis management and geopolitics, to international migration law and anthropology.
+Europe is faced with the largest influx of immigrants since decolonization.
+Seemingly unprepared, nations have struggled to handle the new reality.
+This course aims to strengthen an understanding of the issues surrounding forced migration and integration.
+It does so from various perspectives, ranging from crisis management and geopolitics, to international refugee law and anthropology.

 EUR 1200: The tuition fee includes: